SharonLutz/powerMRMA/README.md

 #### Input

-The methods to compare are designated with "methodnames", the default is methodnames = c("MR.Classical", "MR.Egger", "MR.IVW", "MR.Median", "MA.Imai", "MA.4Way").
+MethodNames denotes the possible methods used. (i.e. MethodNames= c("MR.Classical", "MR.Egger", "MR.IVW", "MR.Median", "MA.Imai", "MA.4Way")) where MR.Classical is the classical approach to MR.

+MR.Egger is the Egger Regression Approach to MR

 The MR.Classical, MA.Imai and MA.4Way methods all test for the indirect effect from the first SNP input to Y through M. The MR.Egger, MR.IVW and MR.Median methods use all of the SNPs input to check for an indirect from the SNPs to Y through M.